ARM-software/vscode-cmsis-csolution/README.md

 We recommend installing the Keil Studio Pack for Visual Studio Code Desktop to quickly set up your environment.
 You can then [import a csolution example from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Import-a-csolution-example), [download and convert a μVision project from keil.arm.com](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project/Download-and-convert-a-Keil--Vision-example), [create a csolution project from scratch](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Create-a-csolution-project), or [convert an existing μVision project](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-csolution-extension/Convert-a-Keil--Vision-project-to-a-csolution-project).

-The CMSIS csolution extension works with the Arm Device Manager (Identifier: `arm.device-manager`) and Arm Embedded Debugger (Identifier: `arm.embedded-debug`) extensions.
+The CMSIS csolution extension works with the Arm Device Manager (Identifier: `arm.device-manager`) and Arm Debugger (Identifier: `arm.arm-debugger`) extensions.

 ## Intended use cases for the extensions